 Fall’s the Season For Driving New Jersey’s Scenic Byways and Back Roads

 Meander along the Delaware River from Trenton north to Frenchtown on one of New Jersey’s two National Scenic Byways.
 You’ll pass by historic sites, recreational areas, farms and one of the largest flea markets on the East Coast.
 Of course, fall foliage reflecting on the Delaware River is the key attraction as you cruise through the historic towns of Titusville, Lambertville, Stockton and Raven Rock, ending in Frenchtown.
 Much of the way, you’ll parallel the historic Delaware and Raritan Canal.
 Stop at Washington Crossing Park to see where George Washington made his famous foray that changed the American Revolution.
-Explore galleries and antique shops in Lambertville.
-Dine at Stockton’s “small hotel with a wishing well” and pass by the historic Prallsville Mills.
+Explore galleries and antique shops in Lambertville and pass Stockton’s historic Prallsville Mills.
 Cross the walking bridge over the Delaware at Bull’s Island Recreational Area for perfect photo ops.
 Last stop: Frenchtown, a charming town for walking, dining and exploring boutiques.
 See map link.

 A palisade is defined as “a line of bold cliffs.”
 And nowhere will you see a bolder, better view than from New Jersey’s section of Palisades Interstate Park, a National Historic Landmark.
 The Palisades Scenic Byway includes 10 miles along the Palisades Interstate Parkway and another 8.5 miles on Henry Hudson Drive.
 In New Jersey, the park includes more than 30 miles of hiking trails—ideal for those who appreciate fall foliage and want a great workout.
 Fortify yourself with a bountiful breakfast at a classic New Jersey diner in Fort Lee or Tenafly before heading out.
 You won’t want to miss stops at three lookouts, which deliver jaw-dropping views of the 500-foot-high Palisades, the Hudson River and the New York City skyline.
 Possible stops include Fort Lee Historic Park, Tenafly Nature Center and the State Line Lookout.
 See map link.